JDN89/h2m/README.md

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 29/09/2025

+The first time in forever that I have underarm pain from using my mouse.

+NOt much done today.
+The past days I was reading some regex reference guides and doing some tutorials.
+I managed to parse the href attributes, via regexp, and put them in the token.Attributes.
+Fix the broken lexer later, Arm is to messed up.

 ### 23/09/2025

 Hit a block with converting the anchor tag.
 Decided to expand the token and add a map of attributes that I just fill in in case of an open anchor tag.
 The issue is that I don't know the string libraries enough to lex the anchor tag in a good way.
 Buuuut, I saw somewhere that you can use regex to get substrings out of a string.
 The first anchor tag contains href, rel, title attributes and I think regex is the best way to parse that. downside is that I don't know regex.
 Upside, I always want to learn the basics of regex, so I've go the perfect excuse.
 I was starting to use the string library functions of go, but it seems a bit cumbersome to do waht I want to do.